 If you’re anything like me, you love tying your own flies.
 But focusing on those tiny details can be hard work on the eyes.
 That’s why every fly tier needs a good magnifying glass to hand at all times!
 This useful tool can make all the difference when it comes to tying neat, precise flies (and avoiding eye strain!)

 There’s a wide range of options on the market, from handheld magnifying glasses to models that clip onto your hat or glasses.
-Here’s our roundup of the best magnifying glasses for fly tying.
+Here’s our roundup of the best magnifying glasses for a fly tying vise.
 Read through, and you’ll be sure to find the right magnifier from our reviews!

 You’ll find that there are several different types of magnifiers on the market.
 Which type you should go for depends on how you use it and whether you need to be hands-free.
 You can choose from a headband magnifier or styles that can clip onto your hat or glasses.